 If you have received an assessment from the office and wish to appeal the amounts allowed by the Master you can contact the Taxing Office and arrange to have your case listed before the Master.

 If you have a Court Order that includes a party and party element.
 For example, if the Court Order has been made in the Queens Bench Division and states that the Defendant pay the Plaintiff, this case will automatically be listed before the Master.
-You will be contacted by the Taxing Office to attend a hearing which will take place in Bedford House, Bedford Street, Belfast.
+You will be contacted by the Taxing Office to attend a hearing which will take place in The Royal Courts of Justice (2nd Floor), Chichester Street, Belfast.

 What can I do if I cannot attend the court hearing?